zeroxiii/PardotTestEngineerExercise/README.md

 ## Instructions

-TBD: Below instructions are not correct.
-Proper build instructions will be available soon.
+Run via Eclipse IDE:
 1. Download either the entire repo.

-2. On a computer running the latest version of Java (Note: this program was compiled using Java Version 1.8.0_71) and Mozilla FireFox installed, open up terminal or command prompt and navigate to the directory housing the PardotTest.java and PardotTestRunner.java file.
+2. On a computer, download the latest version of Java (Note: this program was compiled using Java Version 1.8.0_71), Mozilla FireFox, and Eclipse for Java (For the creation of these files, the Eclipse IDE for Java was used; however, any IDE should work the same way with similar steps).

-3. Compile the program first with the following command:
-**javac PardotTest.java PardotTestRunner.java**

-4. The PardotTest.class and PardotTestRunner.class will be created in the working directory, and you can now run the java program with the following command:
-**java PardotTestRunner**
+3. Launch Eclipse (or any IDE) and select any workspace to work in.

+4. Create a new project via File -> New -> JavaProject and name it "Lodhia_Pardot_Test" (or anything else).
+Click "Finish".
+(NOTE: If you already have Selenium jars configured in the build path, you skip to step 7)

+5. Right click the created project and click "Properties".
+Click on "Java Build Path" and in the new window, click on "Libraries".

+6. In the "Libraries" menu, click "Add External JARS" and navigate to the "selenium-2.52.0" folder in the downloaded repo folder structure.
+Select from this folder all *.jar files in the directory and /lib folder levels and click open in the window.
+All the selected jars should appear in the "Libraries" window.
+Click "OK" to close the window.

+7. Right-click the src folder in the project view and click "Import".
+Select "General"->"File System".
+In the "From Directory" box, browse to the "src" folder in the downloaded repo and select ok.
+Verify that the IDE recognizes the two java files "PardotTest.java" and "PardotTestRunner.java" to be added.
+Select them and click "Finish".

+8. Run the program by selecting PardotTestRunner and clicking the run command.
+The program will run all the test functions listed in PardotTest.java in order via Mozilla FireFox.

+9. The program can also be run via PardotTest.java.
+Running this in the IDE will run the JUnit test cases and show the output of the JUnit tests as well.

 ## Outputs

+Console Output:
 Step 1: Login - Starting
 Step 1: Login - Pass
 Step 2: Creating a list with a random Name - Starting